hendriksenremco/vuescratch/content/articles/color-scheme-with-scss-color-functions.md

 ## Why saturate and desaturate the colors?

-Use `saturate()` on the light colors, because colors can become to quite dull when you lighten them.
+Use `saturate()` on the light colors, because colors can become quite dull when you lighten them.
 When you saturate them a bit, you bring some life back in the color.

 When you darken colors, the colors can become to vibrant to be in balance with the base color.
 Therefore you can tame them with the `desaturate()`.